Robert-van-Engelen/ForthMSX/README.md

 ![ForthMSX](img/forthmsx2.png)

 The Forth screen editor is the same as the BASIC screen editor you're probably familiar with.
-So you can use the same key combinations and ways to enter Forth commands, edit them, and rerun them as desired.
+So you can use familiar key combinations and ways to enter Forth commands, edit them, and rerun them as desired.

 ForthMSX uses the available 32K BASIC RAM without using other RAM slots.
 This supports all 64K MSX systems.
 In the future, it makes perhaps sense to release a version that runs Forth in certain RAM slots concurrently to BASIC/MSX-DOS/Nextor.

-With the full version `forth.bin` you can extend Forth by loading Forth source code and try some examples.
+With the current full version `forth.bin` you can extend Forth by loading Forth source code and try some examples.
 Locate the `FILES.FTH` source [`src/FILES.FTH`](src/FILES.FTH) and import this file to disk in WebMSX.
 Then type `require files.fth` in ForthMSX to load and compile Forth files definitions (takes about a second).
 Then type `files`:

 ![ForthMSX](img/forthmsx3.png)